bezurn004/Obsi-Forge-Apedia/Sundered Ilses/Chapter1 - Gameplay/1 - Adevntures Among the Isles.md

 *52 ADVENTURES AMONG THE ISLES*

 > ### ORGANIZATIONS
-> People joined in a collective trade, pursuit, or goal
+> People joined in a collective trade, pursuit, or goal ^Faction-Organizations

 | 1d100 | Name | Description |
 | :---: | --- | --- |